imvetri/ui-editor/README.md

 * <b>Drag and drop - Complex component - Todo Component</b> - Tried and tested. https://vimeo.com/642966428 Drag and drop renderer work flawlessly with complex components without tampering its functionality.

+* <b>Drag and drop - Multiple drop points </b> https://vimeo.com/642968726 In this I tried to create a layout with different points having different components both simple and complex component.
+It works!

 ### Getting Started